 In 99% of these scenarios, the person you ask for a broad referral from will tell you they need to think about it and get back to you—which rarely happens.
 Not because they don’t want to help, but because they’re probably busy doing their own job.

-If your sales strategy includes tapping into your existing network or leveraging current customers to get in touch with new sales leads, you can get more high-quality referrals by taking the time to identify prospects in advance.
+Unlike when you've got the backing of a franchise business to help with marketing and driving foot traffic to your business, if your sales strategy instead requires tapping into your existing network or leveraging current customers to get in touch with new leads, you can get more high-quality referrals by taking the time to identify prospects in advance.
 Check out their list of connections on LinkedIn and look through previous companies they’ve worked with to create a shortlist of strong potential referrals you can ask for.

 Eliminate even more friction by giving your connection a quick and easy referral email template, like the one below that they can use to make the introduction right away.